Iowa State vs. Kansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Kansas Stats and Trends

-- Kansas' games this year have eclipsed the over/under in all three opportunities.
+- Kansas' games this year have hit the over in all three opportunities.

-- Kansas is 0-2 against the spread and 0-2 overall in games when it puts up more than 17.8 points.
+- When Kansas puts up more than 17.8 points, it is 0-2 against the spread and 0-2 overall.

-- Kansas is 0-2 against the spread and 1-2 overall when the team picks up more than 215.0 yards.
+- When Kansas picks up more than 215.0 yards, the team is 0-2 against the spread and 1-2 overall.

-- The Jayhawks have three giveaways this season, while the Cyclones have four takeaways .
+- This year the Jayhawks have three turnovers, one fewer than the Cyclones have takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.